 The winner of the 2015 Penny Pether Prize was Professor Alison Young for Street Art, Public City: Law, Crime and the Urban Imagination (Routledge, 2014), reviewed here by Shaun McVeigh.

-The winner will be invited to a panel discussion of their work at an appropriate LLHAA conference.
-Their work will be reviewed and publicised on the Law Literature and Humanities Association of Australia website.
+3. The winner will be invited to a panel discussion of their work at an appropriate LLHAA conference.
+Their work will be reviewed and publicised on the Law Literature and Humanities Association of Australasia website/blog.

-Nominations must be received by 1 September 2015.
-The winner will be announced in November 2015.
-Nominations to be sent to Shaun McVeigh: firstname.lastname@example.org
+15. The submission of nominations for the first prize must be made by 31st August 2017.
+The award will be announced in November 2017.
+Nominations are to be sent by email to Honni.vanRijswijk@uts.edu.au.